hightechu/hightechu-discord-bot/GETTING_STARTED.md

 ## Testing Bot

 To test your setup, you can run the command `!ping` in your server.
 The Discord Bot will respond `Pong!` if your setup was a success.

+Note: If you changed your Discord Bot prefix, the command will no longer be `!ping`, but instead `!new-prefix ping`.

 Note: This applies to both locally developed Discord Bot and Heroku developed Discord Bot.